-LGE will comply with the local labor laws with respect to working hours, including regular and overtime hours, and holidays.
-For those countries without legal limit for working hours, LGE will comply with the RBA standards. - Working hours should not be more than 60 hours per week.
+LGE shall comply with the local labor laws with respect to working hours, including regular and overtime hours, and holidays.
+For those countries without legal limit for working hours, LGE shall comply with the RBA standards. - Working hours shall not be more than 60 hours per week.
 Employees shall be allowed at least one day off every seven days.
-All overtime must be voluntary.
+All overtime shall be voluntary.

-Q5-1.
+Q4-1.
 What does "working hours" mean?